AscensionEngineering/ascensionengineering.github.io/_posts/2015-07-01-lab-6-speed-game-2.markdown

 I recommend using `btnLEFT` and `btnRIGHT` for the two user buttons, but you can use whichever ones seem most appropriate.

 Good luck!

-(Note: A 10ms delay is recommended between reads of the LCD buttons.
-Without the delay, there is an error in the returned value which causes unintentional button presses.)

-<sup>[1]</sup> button code is adapted from the [LCD shield's documentation](https://www.dfrobot.com/wiki/index.php?title=LCD_KeyPad_Shield_For_Arduino_SKU:_DFR0009#Tutorial)